pcrawfor/FayeObjC/README.md

 # FayeObjC

 A simple Objective-C client library for the Faye publish-subscribe messaging server.
 FayeObjC is implemented atop the SocketRocket Objective-C web socket library and will work on both Mac and iPhone projects.
-JSON parsing is handled using the excellent JSONKit (https://github.com/johnezang/JSONKit) library which is included in the FayeObjC source folder.

 # Mac Test Client